pquerner/MC-UsedItems/README.md

 # Commands
     /cui [1|on|0|off|reset|show]
-    1 or on     -  Enables the plugin (starts counting) 2 of off    -  Disables the plugin (does not count anylonger) reset       -  Well.. it resets the count show        -  Shows you how many which item you've used
+    1 or on     -  Enables the plugin (starts counting) 0 or off    -  Disables the plugin (does not count anylonger) reset       -  Well.. it resets the count show        -  Shows you how many which item you've used